Trepanning: Voluntary trepanation

 Michell quotes Joey Mellen's book, Bore Hole.
 At the time the passage below was written, Joey and his partner, Amanda Feilding, had made two previous attempts at trepanning Mellen.
 The second attempt ended up placing Mellen in the hospital, where he was reprimanded severely and sent for psychiatric evaluation.
 After he returned home, Mellen decided to try again.
 He describes his third attempt at self-trepanation:

 After some time there was an ominous sounding schlurp and the sound of bubbling.
 I drew the trepan out and the gurgling continued.
 It sounded like air bubbles running under the skull as they were pressed out.
 I looked at the trepan and there was a bit of bone in it.
 At last!

-Feilding also performed a self-trepanation with a drill, while Mellen shot the operation for the short film "Heartbeat in the Brain", which was long thought to have been lost.
+Feilding also performed a self-trepanation with a drill, while Mellen shot the operation for the short film Heartbeat in the Brain, which was long thought to have been lost.
 Portions of the film can be seen in the documentary A Hole in the Head.

 Michell also describes a British group that advocates self-trepanation to allow the brain access to more space and oxygen.
-Other modern practitioners of trepanation claim that it holds other medical benefits, such as a treatment for depression or other psychological ailments.
+Other modern practitioners of trepanation claim that it holds other medical benefits, such as relief from depression and from other psychological ailments.
 In 2000, two men from Cedar City, Utah, were prosecuted for practicing medicine without a license after they performed a trepanation on an English woman to treat her chronic fatigue syndrome and depression.

+In 2023, Michael Raduga, a Russian lucid dreaming researcher, performed self-neurosurgery that included trepanation, electrode implantation, and electrical stimulation of the motor cortex.
+The goal was to stimulate the brain during REM sleep, sleep paralysis, and lucid dreams.

+Modern interpretation and research

+Modern forensic and medical research on trepanned skulls demonstrates advanced surgical skills in prehistoric societies and highlights how trepanation influenced later developments in neurosurgery and the history of medicine.
+With the advancement of technology, it became possible to examine and interpret the trepanned skull with CT scans and new techniques of bioarchaeology.
+A recent study provided new perspective of the healing process of skull after cranial trepanation: even though there are many examples of prehistoric cranial lesions that have been classified as "healed trepanations", the research shows that definition of “healing” is not consistent.
+One of the reasons of distinction in variations of healing process is difference of surgical methods such as “scraping” or “grooving” that might alter the angle of the edge.
+The first smoothening of bone begins in 5 months, but total healing or closure never happens.

+By the 20th century, the ancient practice of trepanning evolved into procedure of bone marrow biopsy, which became vital for identifying illnesses including anemia, leukomia, lymphoma, and tuberculosis.
+This change happened as doctors realized the need of accessing the inside of bones for diagnostic purposes, especially in the treatment of blood-related ailments.
+The initial tools of trepanation as crown trephine transitioned into the biopsy needles in modern medicine such as Vim-Silverman needle and Jamshidi needle.